Our Women’s empowerment group doing their ‘chicken dance’

 Because Kids are dying from Treatable/Preventable diseases, and we saw that an answer was giving access to public healthcare for kids, we build East Africa’s 1st public kid’s hospital.

 Charities are often Asked; “Is it needed?”
 Yes – The USA has over 157 kids hospitals with 320-million citizens.
 Why would Sub-Saharan Africa have only one public children’s hospital for one billion people?
-Ours, in 2015, was Sub Saharan’s 2nd, with the Nelson Mandela Hospital in 2017 down in South Africa now being the third.
+Ours, in 2015, was Sub Saharan’s 2nd public kids hospital, with the Nelson Mandela Hospital in 2017 down in South Africa now being the third.

 “Is your model effective?”
 Yes – we are seeing over 130,000 poor patients per year, and impacting a far greater number, with jobs, training, and outreach.